Hylaeus agilis: Females

-Females are between 6.0 and 8.8mm in length, and 1.5 to 2.0mm long.
+Females are between 6.0 and 8.8mm in length, and 1.5 to 2.0mm large.
 Forewings are between 4.3 and 6mm in length.

 The entire body is black except for the paraocular areas.
 These are yellow below an irregular line running from the opposite dorsal margin of the clypeus to an opposite point on the inner margin of the compound eye.
 Antennae are light brown on the ventral region to the pedicel; 1/3 to 2/5 of the outer pronotum is yellow.
 The pronotal lobe is also yellow.
 The apex of both the mandibles and tarsal claws are dark red.
 Metatibial spurs are pale, while the wing membranes are slightly darkened.

 The scape is slightly longer than the length of flagellar segments 1–4; the distal antennal segments are the widest.
 The compound eyes are 4x longer than they are wide.
 Antennal sockets are 1.5x further from the apex of the clypeus than from the vertex.
 The frontal line extends to the median ocellus.
 The clypeus is characterised as flat and short; it extends for approximately 1/7th of its length below a line that runs across the lower margins of the compound eyes.
 The face below the antennal sockets is characterised as shiny, tessellated lightly and has small punctures that are separated by 4-8 diameters (except the lower margin of the clypeus and the supraclupeus).
 The area above the antennal sockets is dull with moderate tessellation.
 Medium-sized punctures are separated by 0.5-1 diameters in this upper region.
 The galea is lightly tessellated.

 The pronotum has irregular striae on lateral areas which are angled down and back by approximately 30° and are slightly tessellated.
 The scutum is moderately tessellated with medium-sized punctures.
 The scutellum is impunctate and shows light tessellation.
 The propodeal triangle is evenly rounded; the anterior margin is broad with light roughening, while the lateral areas of the propodeum are lightly shagreened with medium-sized punctures.
 The metepisternum is light shagreened with fine longitudinal striae.
 The inner metatibial spurs are very finely ciliate.

 Metasomal terga 1-5 and sterna 1-6 are lightly shagreened and shiny.
 The terga show extremely small and wide-spaced punctures while the sterna have medium-sized punctures.
 Metasomal terga 2 and 3 have post-spiracular glands, while tergum 2 has a small fovea (depression or pit) above and behind a post-spiracular gland.
 Sternum 1 has an apical longitudinal medium slit extending less than half of the sternum.